gbogard/cats-mtl-talk/slides.md

 - Values of type `A` can be turned into *monadic values* `M[A]`
 - Monads can chain subsequent computations (i.e solve big problems out of smaller problems)
-- They describe some *functional effect*: `Option` describes optionality, `Either` describes failure, `List` describes non-determinism
+- They describe some *functional effect*: `Option` describes optionality, `Either` describes failure ...

 ---